![]() |

 Method:

-Wash the carrot, and use the lemon zester to shred the carrot into little pieces.
+Wash the carrot, and use the lemon zester to

 Place the carrot and lemon zest in a bowl and add lemon juice and cranberries.